BIOGRAPHY

 I consider myself a storyteller working within the psychological landscape of contemporary fairy tales, dreams and poetry.
 I explore archetypal themes where my characters are often shaped by violence, basic cold-heartedness and trauma.
 The last few years, I find myself leaning towards creating works that consider the frailty of an environmentally vulnerable world and our place in it.
 This world might be in a backyard, a deserted housing project, a snow-covered rock or a rough sea.

-My most recent work, A Parable of Now (2024), is a vertical three-channel video installation It is not a straight-forward narrative but a visual poem with many possible meanings and interpretations.
+A Parable of Now (2025) is a vertical three-channel video installation.
+It is not a straight-forward narrative but a visual poem with many possible meanings and interpretations.
 In part, it represents my reaction to environmental change and our uncertain futures.
 At the same time, embodied in the work is also a meditation on the state of innocence and childhood, leaving one with a sense of unsettled hope.

-In the past few years, there has been internet exposure for my 1983 musical murder horror story, Possibly in Michigan that I made with singer/songwriter/composer Karen Skladany.
-The media attention began in 2015, where an excerpt from Possibly in Michigan made the front page of Reddit.
-Then in the summer of 2019, a15 second clip from one of the songs was posted on TikTok.
-Now there are over 12 million views and Possibly in Michigan has been traveling around the world via YouTube’s vast algorithm, and its popularity spreading out onto my other works that have many thousands of views.
+In the past few years, there has been internet exposure for my 1983 musical murder horror story, Possibly in Michigan that I made with singer/songwriter/composer/performer Karen Skladany and Jill Sands whose role was much more than just playing Sharon.
+The media attention began in 2015, where an excerpt from Possibly in Michigan made the front page of Reddit for several weeks.
+Then in the summer of 2019, a15 second clip from one of the songs was posted on TikTok with thousands of iterations.
+Now there are over 13 million views and Possibly in Michigan has been traveling around the world via YouTube’s vast algorithm, and its popularity spreading out onto my other works that have many thousands of views.